Howlinmoon/PythonTutorial/README.md

 PythonTutorial
 ==============

-My code from following Derek Banas's python tutorials on Youtube
+My code from following various python tutorials on YouTube